nhsbsa/nhsbsa-asc-tfrs-design-history/app/posts/processing/2024-10-18-rejection-notes.md

 Every claim that is rejected by an NHSBSA processor will get a rejection note.
 This is a vital part of the audit trail.
 It’s also visible to the submitter and should enable them to understand what they did wrong and - importantly - what they should do next time to hopefully ensure the claim can be approved.

 Prior to the service going live it hadn’t been possible to do much work on rejection notes.
 This was partly due to lack of time but mainly because we had only a vague idea of what sort of reasons claims might be rejected.
-Talking to NHSBSA, it felt important to wait until the service was live and we had real data on rejected claims before we did much work on this.
+Talking to NHSBSA, it felt important to wait until the service was live and we had real data on rejected claims before we did more work on this.

 ## What our ideas were

-Initially, the NHSBSA operations team helpfully came up with an initial set of rejection reasons for processors to use.
+The NHSBSA operations team helpfully came up with an initial set of rejection reasons for processors to use.
 These covered:

 * course not completed
 * course not eligible